Background Processing at Scale

 Increasing Concurrent Batches

-By default, Action Scheduler will run only one concurrent batches of actions.
-This is to prevent consuming a lot of available connections or processes on your webserver.
+By default, Action Scheduler will run only one concurrent batch of actions.
+This is to prevent consuming a lot of available connections or processes on your web server.

 For example, to increase the allowed number of concurrent queues to 10, we can use the following code: